p3r7/blog/_posts/2020-01-25-gnome-shortcut-move-files.md

 I tend do download lots of crap from the internet.

 Mainly pictures...
 Of various stuff...
-Ranging from furniture, old computer hardware, world fair memorabilidas, old japanese toys...
+Ranging from furniture, old computer hardware, world fair memorabilias, old japanese toys...

 I was basically doing a local Pinterest before it existed.